Create a hook extension

 // Import TasksService directly in extensions

-import tasksService from "../../baasix/services/TasksService";
+import tasksService from '../../baasix/services/TasksService';

 // Example: Schedule extension with task coordination